 Good design takes time and collaboration to get right.
 Don’t expect a designer who you have never worked with before to produce a miracle result overnight!
 It can happen – but it probably won’t.
 Good designers are can be booked up in advance by regular clients, so planning ahead is advisable.

 Once you have discussed all this and more (size, extent, etc), you and your designer should between you be able to write a brief and a schedule.
 This may seem like a lot of work, but if you want your designer to really ‘get’ you, it’s well worth the effort.
 It’s important to trust your designer.
 A good designer will have trained professionally – usually at degree level and will have the skill and experience to interpret your brief and provide a solution that both looks good and does the job it should.
 Giving them freedom within the constraints of the brief will result in a design to be proud of, and ultimately more sales for you.

-Annette leads a virtual team at Annette Peppis & Associates, a creative hub of established publishing industry experts who create books, branding, marketing material and design templates for leading publishers and businesses.
+Annette leads a virtual team at Peppis Designworks, a creative hub of established publishing industry experts who create books, branding, marketing material and design templates for leading publishers and businesses.
 Keep in touch by subscribing to her bi-monthly emails.